Youth Reform Movement: Pillar Projects

-The Legacy of Miriam Defensor Santiago

-With a following of 458,000 on Facebook as of June 2020, The Legacy of Miriam Defensor Santiago is a Facebook page initially organized by founding vice chairperson Paolo Quimbo for the presidential campaign.
-Upon Defensor Santiago's death, the page has transformed into the organ of YRMPH, presenting the organization's opinion on pertinent issues and current events, with citations of legal doctrines and philosophies espoused by Defensor Santiago through her authored legislative bills, textbooks, interviews, and speeches found on the internet.

 Pamaskong Bigas ni Miriam

 Pamaskong Bigas ni Miriam is an annual gift-giving project of the late Miriam Defensor Santiago while she was still alive.
 In 2016, under the leadership of chairperson Rhyan Malandog and core members Ejhay Talagtag and Vincent Agustin, YRMPH formally took over the continuation of the gift-giving project with the help of private donors and other organizations.
 In this project, the organization deliberates on which impoverished barangays in the Philippines will receive the sacks of rice to be shared with the beneficiaries during December of each year.

 Quezon City Youth Reform Congress 2017

 The flagship project of YRMPH is the Youth Reform Congress which was first held at the Quezon City Hall on March 4, 2017.
 The conference was a partnership project with the City Government of Quezon City under Mayor Joy Belmonte.
 The event was covered by the University of the Philippines' DZUP and When In Manila.